MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/dynamic-content-picker-missing-dynamic-content-from-previous-steps.md

 ## Cause 2: The data type of the dynamic content differs from the data type of the parameter

 The default behavior is that the dynamic content picker filters the dynamic content based on the data type of the parameter.
-For instance, the dynamic content picker for a string parameter will only show a filtered list of dynamic content, which is strings.
+For instance, the dynamic content picker for a string parameter will only show a filtered list of dynamic content that are of type string.

 In this example, the parameter is a number, which isn't visible in the dynamic content picker.